Native Cross-Chain Communication¶

 Asset Transfers¶

-Moving digital assets from one appchain to another is essential for creating a more dynamic, efficient, and interconnected blockchain ecosystem.
+Moving digital assets from one network to another is essential for creating a more dynamic, efficient, and interconnected blockchain ecosystem.
 The native cross-chain capability allows two main strategies to transfer assets from one chain to another:

 The associated fees for executing transfers are typically deducted from the transferred amount, so the recipient receives the intended amount minus the fees.